-Mr. Sall, a partner at Schuman Sall & Geist (White Plains, NY), Schuman & Sall (White Plains, NY), and Gellert & Rodner (White Plains, NY), specializes in real estate law, trusts and estates, tax certiorari, litigation, and transactional work representing numerous businesses and individual parties.
+Mr. Sall is a law partner at Sall & Geist (White Plains, NY) and Gellert & Rodner (White Plains, NY), and specializes in real estate law, trusts and estates, tax certiorari, litigation, and transactional work representing numerous businesses and individual parties.

-Mr. Sall’s vast experience with real estate law and knowledge of the process involved with land transactions will benefit the Authority/Corporation during complex real property negotiations, as well as land sales and leases.
+With more than 28 years of experience, Mr. Sall's vast experience with real estate law and knowledge of the process involved with land transactions has benefitted the Thruway Authority and Canal Corporation and during complex real property negotiations, as well as land sales and leases.

-Admitted to the New York, New Jersey, Connecticut and Florida Bars, Mr. Sall is also a member of the New York State Bar Association and has lectured on estate administration for the New York State Bar Association’s Continuing Legal Education program.
+Mr. Sall is admitted to the New York, New Jersey, Connecticut and Florida bars.
+Mr. Sall is also a member of the New York State Bar Association and has lectured on estate administration for the State Bar Association's Continuing Legal Education program.

-Mr. Sall received his B.B.A from the University of Miami in Miami, Florida, and attended the Benjamin N. Cardozo School of Law in New York, New York.
-He resides in Rye, New York.
+Mr. Sall received his B.B.A from the University of Miami in Miami, Florida, and his juris doctor degree from the Benjamin N. Cardozo School of Law in New York, New York.
+He resides in Purchase, New York.